qurbat/blocked-hosts/README.md

 # act-censorship
-This repository houses a periodically updated list of websites known to be blocked by ACT Fibernet.
+This repository houses an up-to-date list of websites known to be blocked by ACT Fibernet.

 ## Methodology
 One of the web censorship techniques employed by ACT Fibernet is that of poisoning the DNS `A record` entry for each root domain present on their block list.